swaptacular/swpt_accounts/protocol.rst

 the corresponding values of `debtor_id`, `creditor_id`, and `transfer_id` MUST be compared.
 If they are the same, no action MUST be taken.
-If they differ, the newly prepared transfer MUST be immediately dismissed (by sending a message to the `finalize_prepared_transfer` actor with a zero `committed_amount`).
+If they differ, the newly prepared transfer MUST be immediately dismissed (by sending a message to the `finalize_transfer` actor with a zero `committed_amount`).

 If a `PreparedTransferSignal` is received for a "finalized" CR record, the corresponding values of `debtor_id`, `creditor_id`, and `transfer_id` MUST be compared.
-If they are the same, the original message to the `finalize_prepared_transfer` actor MUST be sent again.
+If they are the same, the original message to the `finalize_transfer` actor MUST be sent again.
 If they differ, the newly prepared transfer MUST be immediately dismissed.

 If a `PreparedTransferSignal` is received but a corresponding CR record is not found, the newly prepared transfer MUST be